jangroth/aws-certification-notes/advanced-networking-speciality.md

   * If a subnet doesn't have a route to the Internet Gateway, it's known as a *private subnet*
     * Can get internet access through NAT Gateway
   * EC2 instances are launched into subnets
-    * Use ssh-agent forwarding to connect from public to private instances
   * Sometimes grouped into Subnet Groups, e.g. for caching or DB.
 Typically across AZs
 * **Route Table**
   * Contains a set of rules, called *routes* that determine where network traffic is directed to